the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.6.3] TBD =

 = [4.6.2] 2017-10-18 =

 * Fix - Restored functionality to the "currency position" options in Events Settings, and in the per-event cost settings (props @schola and many others!)
 [89918]
 * Fix - Fixed issue in Month view with multi-month events not appearing on subsequent months (thanks @shinno.kei & @schittly for helping isolate this) [89747]
 * Fix - Made some changes to prevent Month View caching from breaking WPML support when in Month View (props: @mpike and many others!)
 [82286]
 * Fix - Fixed start/end times being displayed in incorrect timezone in structured data (thanks @mtncreative & @esosa) [42125]